Skydiving In Las Vegas

 Always Look Back!

-Just before jumping, Leonard my instructor reminded me that the first thing I would want to do after getting into position would be to look back at the plane flying away as I was falling from the sky.
+Just before my first tandem jump, my instructor reminded me that the first thing I would want to do after getting into position would be to look back at the plane flying away as I was falling from the sky.
 He was right; that is a phenomenal feeling.
+It isn’t a guarantee, as it depends how you fall out of the plane.
+I didn’t see this view on my second tandem jump.

 Intense Wind

-I learned how to control the parachute and was able to spin in circles as we descended down to the ground.
-It was a smooth flight down, with a superior view of the horizon and the surrounding Vegas area.
+I was taught how to maneuver the parachute and had the opportunity to spin in circles as we descended towards the ground.
+It was a smooth descent, offering a breathtaking view of the horizon and the stunning landscape of the Vegas area.

 There’s Always A Second Parachute

-I went skydiving with a friend and her experience was a little scarier; her first parachute did not want to open.
+I went skydiving with an old friend during my first jump and her experience was a little scarier; her first parachute did not want to open.
 According to her instructor: “Don’t worry, the second one always works.”
 And, it did.

 I can’t even begin to imagine what was going through her mind between the time the instructor tried to open the first shoot and found success with the second.